 At Olin College of Engineering, we seek to enroll a diverse, multicultural student body, including students with significant international experience.
 We welcome applications from students living and studying abroad as well as non-U.S. citizens living and studying within the United States.

-Review of applications concludes by late-January, at which time we invite about 210 prospective students to campus to participate in one of our three Candidates' Weekends in late-February and early-March.
+Review of applications concludes by the end of January, at which time we invite about 225-250 applicants to campus to participate in one of our three Candidates' Weekends in late February and early March.
 All candidates who wish to be admitted must attend a Candidates' Weekend.

 The admission requirements for non-U.S. citizens are the same as the admission requirements for all applicants.
-All prospective students, both native and non-native English speakers, are required to submit a) the SAT Reasoning Test or b) ACT with Writing
+All prospective students, both native and non-native English speakers, are required to submit either SAT scores OR ACT scores

-The TOEFL is not required, although those scores can be helpful to our admissions team.
+The TOEFL is not required, although those scores can be helpful when reviewing applications of non-native speakers.

 - We do not have minimum score requirements, but many of our strong applicants score above 260 on the computer-based test, above 600 on the paper-based test and above 100 on the internet-based test.